felixlopz/hubrise-test-task/content/apps/livepepper/en/menu.md

 ## Pulling the Menu

-To be able to pull your menu into LivePepper, you should populate a HubRise catalog first.
+Before pulling your menu into LivePepper, you should populate a HubRise catalog first.
 Refer to your connected EPOS documentation on the HubRise website for details.

----

-**IMPORTANT NOTE:** Pulling a HubRise catalog will replace all your current products in LivePepper.
-This action cannot be reverted.

----

 To pull a HubRise catalog into LivePepper: